gbmhunter/blog/content/electronics/components/resistors/_index.md

 See [Wikipedia - Preferred Number](https://en.wikipedia.org/wiki/Preferred_number), for information on these series.

-[NinjaCalc, a free embedded engineering calculator toolbox](http://gbmhunter.github.io/NinjaCalc/), can easily find the closest E-series resistance to your desired resistance.
+[The NinjaCalc Standard Resistance Finder calculator](https://ninja-calc.mbedded.ninja/calculators/electronics/basics/standard-resistance-finder), can easily find the closest E-series resistance to your desired resistance.

-{{< img src="screenshot-ninjacalc-standard-resistance-finder-preferred-value-e6-e192-324.png" width="552px" caption="NinjaCalc's 'Standard Resistance Finder' calculator showing the closest E-series values to a desired resistance of 2.34kΩ."  >}}
+{{% img src="screenshot-ninjacalc-standard-resistance-finder-preferred-value-e6-e192-324.png" width="552px" caption="NinjaCalc's 'Standard Resistance Finder' calculator showing the closest E-series values to a desired resistance of 10.3kΩ (with closest highest and closest lowest resistance)." %}}

 ## Manufacturing Processes